Privacy Engineering in the Wild: Understanding the Practitioners' Mindset, Organisational Aspects, and Current Practices: Results

-The participants worked in organisations of various sizes and domains.
-Most participants come from large enterprises (43.3\%, $n=13$), followed by solo and start-up professionals (36.7\%, $n=11$), and SME professionals (16.7\%, $n=5$) -- only one of the participant preferred not to answer.
+The participants worked in organisations of different sizes and domains.
+Most participants come from large enterprises ($13/30$), followed by solo and start-up practitioners ($11/30$), and SME practitioners ($5/30$) -- only one of the participants preferred not to answer.
 As shown in Figure \ref{fig:types-of-organisations}, participants work in companies of many different domains.
-Most of them in the areas of IT (43.3\%, $n=13$) and financial/banking (16.7\%, $n=5$).
+Most of them are in the areas of IT ($13/30$) and financial/banking ($5/30$).
 These organisations often have international clients and certify/qualify their products worldwide, predominantly in Australia and New Zealand, Europe, the USA and other Americas.

 Lastly, we also asked participants a few questions regarding existing standards and methodologies for privacy engineering (see Figure \ref{fig:prieng-answers}).
-Most participants do not work with any specific privacy-related standard (36.7\%, $n=11$).
-Answers under 'Other' (33.3\%, $n=10$) include references to security standards (eg., ISO 27001), privacy laws (e.g., EU GDPR, BR LGPD, AU Privacy Act), as well as \textit{"I'm not sure"} and \textit{"there are other people working with it"} answers.
+Most participants do not work with any specific privacy-related standard ($11/30$).
+Answers under 'Other' ($10/30$) include references to security standards (eg., ISO 27001), privacy laws (e.g., EU GDPR, BR LGPD, AU Privacy Act), as well as \textit{"I'm not sure"} and \textit{"there are other people working with it"} answers.
 However, just two participants specified working with privacy standards, such as the NIST Privacy Framework, the ISO 27550 Privacy Engineering, and the ISO 29100 Privacy Framework.

 Similarly, privacy engineering methodologies are not commonly used.
-More than half of the participants (54.3\%, $n=16$) stated that they do not use any methods and tools for privacy engineering.
+More than half of the participants ($16/30$) stated that they do not use any methods and tools for privacy engineering.
 Under 'Other', very few participants individually reported using threat modelling methodologies (e.g., LINDDUN and STRIDE), the AWS Macie data security and data privacy service, information security guidelines, and specific scientific literature (e.g., in anonymisation).
-Few participants (13.3\%, $n=4$) reported using Privacy Impact Assessment methodologies.
+Few participants ($4/30$) reported using Privacy Impact Assessment methodologies.

 Participants also self-assessed their knowledge level regarding incorporating privacy mechanisms into the systems they work with within the near future.
-Most participants declared that they would find such tasks 'difficult' or 'very difficult' (36.7\%, $n=11$).
-A third of them stayed neutral (33.3\%, $n=10$), and the remaining ones found that it would be 'easy' or 'very easy' to do so (30\%, $n=9$).
+Most participants declared that they would find such tasks 'difficult' or 'very difficult' ($11/30$).
+A third of them stayed neutral ($10/30$), and the remaining ones found that it would be 'easy' or 'very easy' to do so ($9/30$).